escalise/AI_Course_PG/README.md

 Slides:

+* AI Introduction
+* Search Techniques (based on Stanford IA Course)
+* Evolutionary Computation
 * Machine Learning Slides: Slides from the ML subject.
 These slides are based on the COMS W4495 ([Applied Machine Learning, Andreas Müller](https://github.com/amueller/COMS4995-s19)) slides.
-There are two versions: PDF and HTML (press `p` for notes).
+There are two versions: PDF and HTML (press `p` to switch between preview mode and notes).